dgramirez/sim86/README.md

 ## 8086 Decoder ##
 (Under Development)

-In the current state of this repository, this is an i8086 decoder that only decodes mov.
+In the current state of this repository, this is an i8086 decoder that decodes almost all instructions.
 I will be following the [Computer Enhance] [1] class, which has the students do a simple 8086 /8088 simulator.
 This repository will be updated for each homework that I've completed, and perhaps more.

-Latest Update: 2.
-Decoding Multiple Instructions and Suffixes
+Latest Update: 3.
+Opcode Patterns in 8086 Arithmetic (Completionist HW Finished!)

 ## Build ##
 Currently, Windows is the only platform with a build script.
 You can double